The datapine Blog

 To choose the most reliable and efficient inventory management metrics, here are some tips that you need to take into account:

-• Avoid vanity metrics: When it comes to picking up metrics with professional KPI tools, everyone can be tempted to use the easiest, most ‘reassuring’ ones that capture efficiency – but it is far more difficult to choose the ones that reflect an improvement in effectiveness.
+• Avoid vanity metrics: When it comes to picking up indicators with professional KPI tools, everyone can be tempted to use the easiest, most ‘reassuring’ ones that capture efficiency – but it is far more difficult to choose the ones that reflect an improvement in effectiveness.
 And these ones are more valuable.
-The same remark goes to the ‘vanity metrics’, that make a process of the department look good but that do not deliver insights on how to enhance the effectiveness of inventory management.
+The same remark goes to the ‘vanity metrics’, which make a process of the department look good but that do not deliver insights on how to enhance the effectiveness of inventory management.

 • Monitor trends: Comparing information with your past performance or setting a KPI scorecard template that you can translate to multiple business scenarios about your inventory measures and metrics will help you spot trends or inefficiencies in your processes.
 If your out-of-stock rate has had issues in the past weeks or months, you can dig deeper and find out why.
 That will help you take the right action at the right time.